Ronin-711/RSUS/README.md

-# RSUS-A-Novel-Upsampling-Layer-for-Semantic-Segmentation-of-Remote-Sensing-Images
+# RSUS

-This is an open code for a dedicated upsampling method for semantic segmentation of remote sensing images, which can achieve any size of upsampling multiplication. upsampling
+This repository is for the official code release of **RSUS**, a dedicated upsampling method for remote sensing image semantic segmentation.

+RSUS supports arbitrary-scale upsampling and can help different segmentation models improve their segmentation performance.

+The paper has been submitted to **IEEE Transactions on Geoscience and Remote Sensing (TGRS)**.

+The complete code will be publicly released after the paper is accepted.